CIBC Ombudsman’s Office

 The office of the CIBC Ombudsman works closely with both clients and CIBC’s business leaders to address client concerns.

-The cases brought to our office allow us to identify areas, products and services where changes might be made.
+The cases brought to our office allow us to identify areas, products and services where changes might be made to enhance the service to our clients.
 To this end, the CIBC Ombudsman communicates regularly with CIBC’s senior business leaders to highlight opportunities for improvement.